For the best experience - download our app and receive extra cashback every time you book!

 Be specific with your explanation.
 Sentences like “be nice to your sister” are vague for children.
 Use sentences like “Let's try taking turns, I know it’s hard sometimes.
 Here’s what we can do while you wait for your turn” Don’t just tell them what to do, teach them and model how to do it.

 “I see you used a new colouring style.
 Did you enjoy it?” - "I know this was a little scary, you tried really hard to climb that wall!
 How did you feel?"
 Mention the positives and praise them, notice the effort and be curious, ask questions.
 By noticing their efforts, no matter how small they are, children will be encouraged to try again next time abd be more creative as they will learn that what's important is to explore and find what pleases them.

 This is a safe space.
 Your children must be allowed to explore different methods and behaviors to achieve a specific result.
 Their autonomy must be respected and encouraged.
 Through a parenting style which pays attention to your child's feelings and needs, creates an emotional bond, but models to the children the rights and wrongs, the child will be given the space to grow and become the person that they are.

 Written for Kidzapp by Parenting Coach, Pascale.
-Find out more about her right here.
+Follow her on @parenting.moments

 latest offers and deals